-One way to decide among these options is to enumerate all possible minimal edge covers of the pruned induced graph, find the edit script corresponding to each one (using the method described later in Section 4.3), and to pick the one with the least cost.
+One way to decide among these options is to enumerate all possible minimal edge covers of the pruned induced graph, find the edit script corresponding to each one (using the method described later in Section 5), and to pick the one with the least cost.
 However, given the exponentially large number of edge covers, this is obviously not an efficient algorithm.
-To compute an optimal edge cover efficiently, we need to be able to determine how much each edge in the edge cover contributes to the total cost of an edit script corresponding to an edge cover over the individual edges of the edge cover.
+To compute an optimal edge cover efficiently, we need to be able to determine how much each edge in the edge cover contributes to the total cost of an edit script corresponding to an edge cover containing it.
+That is, we need to distribute the cost of the edit script corresponding to an edge cover over the individual edges of the edge cover.
 Once we have a cost defined for each edge in the pruned induced graph, we can find a minimum-cost edge cover using standard techniques based on reducing the edge cover problem to a weighted matching problem [PS82, Law76].
 For example, if the edges [7,61], [7,63], [9,61], and [9,63], have costs 0, 1.3, 0.2, and 2.4, respectively, then we generate an edge cover that includes [7,61] and [9,61], and excludes [7,63] and [9,61].

-Note, however, that such a reduction of the edit script problem to an edge cover (and thus, weighted matching) problem cannot be exact, given the hardness of the edit script problem.
-Indeed, our method of assigning costs to edges of the induced graph (Section 5.1) is only approximate, and thus the minimum-cost edge cover is not guaranteed to produce the best solution for the edit script problem.
+Note, however, that such a reduction of the edit script problem to an edge cover (and thus, weighted matching) problem cannot be exact, given the hardness of the edit script problem.3 Indeed, our method of assigning costs to edges of the induced graph (Section 5.1) is only approximate, and thus the minimum-cost edge cover is not guaranteed to produce the best solution for the edit script problem.